-The body’s natural oils helps hydrate the skin and keep it supple and elastic.
-But some people can have skin that is too oily, particularly, in the face, neck and shoulder areas.
+The body’s natural oils help hydrate the skin and keep it supple and elastic.
+But some people can have skin that is too oily, particularly in the face, neck and shoulder areas.
 And this can lead to breakouts or acne.

 But managing oily skin can be done internally and topically.